sandia-proj/SETGen/help/MANUAL.md

 0.  **Make sure that the pre-requisites are installed**

-1. Unzip the installation file to the desired director
+1. Unzip the installation file to the desired directory

-2. Change directory to the MinimegaWrapper directory
+2. Change directory to the SETGen directory

 3. To change the permissions of the script, run

-         chmod +x MinimegaWrapper.sh
+         chmod +x SETGen.sh

 4. To change the permissions of all dependencies, run